algorandfoundation/algokit-cli/README.md

      3. Run `poetry build` in the checkout (you shouldn't need to activate the venv first).
 This will output a "source distribution" (a tar.gz file) and a "binary distribution" (a .whl file) in the `dist/` directory.
      4. Run `pipx install ./dist/algokit-<TAB>-<TAB>` (ie the .whl file)
      5. You can now run `algokit` and should see a help message! 🎉

+### Update

+To update a previous algokit installation you can simply run `pipx reinstall algokit` and it'll grab the latest from wherever it was installed from.
+Note: If you installed a specific version e.g. `pipx install git+https://github.com/algorandfoundation/algokit-cli@v.13-beta` then this command won't have any effect since that repository tag will point to the same version.